 Phenytoin may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 Make sure the doctor knows if you have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
 Also tell the doctor if you have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
 If you, your child, or your caregiver notice any of these side effects, tell your or your child's doctor right away.

 In some patients (usually younger patients), tenderness, swelling, or bleeding of the gums (gingival hyperplasia) may appear soon after phenytoin treatment is started.
 To help prevent this, brush and floss your teeth carefully and regularly and massage your gums.
 Also, see your dentist every 6 months to have your teeth cleaned.
 If you have any questions about how to take care of your teeth and gums, or if you notice any tenderness, swelling, or bleeding of your gums, check with your doctor or dentist.

 Before you have any medical tests, tell the medical doctor in charge that you or your child are taking phenytoin.
 The results of some tests may be affected by phenytoin.

-Avoid drinking alcohol while you are taking phenytoin.
+Avoid drinking alcohol while you are using phenytoin.